SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 - But&hellip; the Latin American cohort had an efficacy of 66%.
 - &hellip; and the South African cohort had an efficacy of only 57%.

-The differences in efficacy are worrying.
-Even more worrying, though in bungling typical of press releases, not enough information was disclosed to tell if the differences were statistically significant.
+The differences in efficacy are worrisome.
+Even more worrying, though typical of the scientific bungling in press releases, not enough information was disclosed to tell if the differences were statistically significant.
 However, they did report that in South Africa they believe (but didn't specify if they had done the sequencing to tell) that the cases were 95% driven by the B.1.351 variant.
 That's the super-contagious variant in South Africa, worse